vhx/community-api-documentation/video-player.md

 ### [Javascript API](#javascript-api)

 Below is the list of available JS api hooks.
-Please don't hesitate to send us bug reports and feedback!
+Please don't hesitate to [contact us](mailto:dev@vhx.tv) with bug reports and feedback!

     // call this to check if player is loaded.
 Megaplaya also calls megaplaya_loaded() api_isLoaded():Boolean